zejiran/parallax-example/README.md

-# ParallaxExample
+# Parallax example
-This is a Parallax example
+This is a parallax effect example.